-The bob cut became very popular in the 1920s as many women took the bold step of cutting their long hair.
+The bob cut became popular in the 1920s as many women took the bold step of cutting their long hair.
 As the name suggests, ear-length bobs are shorter bobs that end just under the ear.
 The ear-length bob is usually matched with a thick fringe.

 Classic Sophisticated Curls

-This style involved soft inward spiraling curls tucked into the hairstyle, creating a short and sophisticated look.
+This style involved soft inward spiraling curls tucked into the hairstyle, creating a quick and sophisticated look.
 Even beginners can ace this hairstyle.

 The Daisy Buchanan

 Daisy Buchanan was one of those characters all teenage girls wanted to be.
 The flapper hairstyles popped up in fashion in the early 1920s, and Daisy’s infamous hairstyle in The Great Gatsby was the go-to style of the era.

 The “Daisy Buchanan” hairstyle is a flapper hairstyle with short straight hair, bangs, and a stylish headband that is now popular even today.

 The hairstyle was tied to flapper culture, which emphasized freedom and danced the night away.
 Lucky for us, the flapper hairstyle has remained a popular style for the past 80 years, and it’s incredibly easy to recreate.

 For women, the quick and easy hairstyle was a way to stay beautiful from head to toe, like dresses, skirts were very long and intricate.

 While women commonly wore pin curls on their own hair, they also made great updos for formal and informal occasions.